 Globally, one third of all imprisoned journalists, media workers and executives are in Turkey’s prisons, with the vast majority among them waiting to be brought to trial.

-Coupled with the closure of more than 160 media outlets, the message - and the resulting effect on press freedom - is clear and disturbing: the space for dissent is ever-shrinking and speaking out comes at an immeasurable cost.
+In post-coup Turkey journalists have been targeted in an unprecedented crackdown on all strands of opposition media.
+Together with the closure of more than 160 media outlets the space for dissent is ever-shrinking and speaking out comes at an immeasurable cost.

 The erosion of media freedom is not new in Turkey.
-In 2013 when huge Gezi Park protests erupted in Istanbul, a prominent news channel was broadcasting a nature documentary about penguins rather than covering the protests.
+In 2013 when huge Gezi Park protests erupted in Istanbul, a prominent news channel broadcasted a documentary about penguins rather than covering the protests.
 Journalists lost their jobs for displeasing the authorities.
 Critical media outlets were taken over and their editorial line changed to a more compliant one.

-An attempted coup in July 2016 prompted a massive government crackdown on civil servants and civil society.
-Those accused of links to the Fethullah Gülen movement were the main target.
-Over 40,000 people were remanded in pre-trial detention during six months of emergency rule.
-There was evidence of torture of detainees in the wake of the coup attempt.
-Nearly 90,000 civil servants were dismissed; hundreds of media outlets and NGOs were closed down and journalists, activists and MPs were detained.
-Violations of human rights by security forces continued with impunity, especially in the predominantly Kurdish southeast of the country, where urban populations were held under 24-hour curfew.
+In 20176, violations of human rights by security forces continued with impunity, especially in the predominantly Kurdish southeast of the country, where urban populations were held under 24-hour curfew.
 Up to half a million people were displaced in the country.
-The EU and Turkey agreed a “migration deal” to prevent irregular migration to the EU; this led to the return of hundreds of refugees and asylum-seekers and less criticism by EU bodies of Turkey’s human rights record.
+The EU and Turkey agreed a “migration deal” to prevent irregular migration to the EU.
+This led to the return of hundreds of refugees and asylum-seekers and less criticism by EU bodies of Turkey’s human rights record.

 Turkey: UN findings of mass displacement of Kurds confirm Amnesty International research (10 March 2017)